appbead/webkit-wiki/Using-QtWebKit-in-your-project.md

 First of all you need to build QtWebKit (according to instructions for you OS), and install it (`ninja install` if you build with Ninja).
 In installation prefix you will get layout of directories, similar to what other Qt modules provide.

-However, we don't yet recommend to install QtWebKit into the same prefix with your main Qt installation.
-We also recommend to change default value of CMAKE_INSTALL_PREFIX from generic path like `/usr/local` to path specific to QtWebKit like `$HOME/qtwebkit`
+We also recommend to change default value of CMAKE_INSTALL_PREFIX from generic path like `/usr/local` to path specific to QtWebKit like `$HOME/qtwebkit`.
+You may want to use Qt installation root, especially if it lacks QtWebKit module (otherwise it will be overwritten).

 ### QMake